xmarduel/pycut/README.md

    + vPocket   NO
 - svg items selection and new op with combinaison Union/Diff/Inter/Xor (geometry calculated)
 - preview geom displayed in svg viewer
-- tabs "on the fly"
+- tabs
 - toolpaths displayed in svg viewer
 - gcode produced
 - gcode viewer (as in Candle)
 - gcode simulator (as in jsCut)

 BUGS:
-- gui main window not ok on notebooks with display 1920x1080 (huawei notebook 3000x2000 resolution OK).
 - and all the rest!

+IMPROVMENTS OVER JSCUT
+- tabs "on the fly" (no need to define them in the svg file)
+- flip X/Y in GCode (good for my machine -the 1419-)
+- Zero reference on lower left corner of the material/part

 TODO:
 - capability to read text without converting them first to paths

 WILL NEVER BE IMPLEMENTED:
 - vPocket (I do not need them)

+See the Wiki page for more